 9. ASSOCIATION MEMBERSHIP:

-(A) Meadow Lake Association and Spy Glass Association have been formed to perform certain functions and to hold and manage certain property for the common benefit of some or all of the owners or lessees within the project.
+(A) Meadow Lake Association and Spyglass Association have been formed to perform certain functions and to hold and manage certain property for the common benefit of some or all of the owners or lessees within the project.
 Buyer acknowledges and understands that upon purchase of an interest he will automatically become a member of both Associations as defined in their respective Articles of Incorporation thereof and will be entitled to the benefits and subject to the obligations as a member.
 Such obligations include, but are not limited to, the obligation to pay taxes and special assessments and other charges as set forth in the respective Declarations and the Articles of Incorporation, By-Laws and Rules and Regulations of each Association as from time to time are in force and effect.
 This Agreement does not alter, limit or otherwise affect the obligations of any Owner under any of those instruments, but shall establish additional rights and obligations among Owners of the Unit.

-(B) Without limiting the generality of the foregoing, each Owner shall be entitled to vote at any meeting of members of each Association as set forth in the respective Declarations and By-Laws thereto.
+(B) Without limiting the generality of the foregoing, each Owner in Good Standing shall be entitled to vote at any meeting of members of each Association as set forth in the respective Declarations and By-Laws thereto.

 (C) Number of Votes.
 In both Associations the number of votes appurtenant to each respective Unit shall be 100.
 Each Owner shall be entitled to vote a percentage of 100 based on the Owner’s Interval Estate Ownership Percentage in the Unit.
 This number of votes shall have a permanent character and shall not be altered without the unanimous written consent of all owners expressed in a duly recorded amendment to this Agreement.
+The votes of each Owner NOT in Good Standing shall be voted by Meadow Lake Development Corporation pursuant to the non-delegable power granted to it pursuant to Section 15(A)(i), hereof.

-(D) Voting Subject to the limitations set forth herein and in the Association By-Laws, each Owner shall be entitled to vote on all matters put to a vote of the Owners in person or by proxy.
-To exercise the vote that each owner is entitled to exercise in either Association, the Board of Trustees shall, as soon as is reasonably practicable and prior to the annual and any special meeting of either Association, obtain the agenda for such meeting and such other information as may be available on the matters to be voted upon at such meeting and shall disseminate such agenda and information by mail to each Owner together with a form of ballot and a proxy prepared by each Association for return by each Owner to the respective Association.
+(D) Voting.
+Subject to the limitations set forth herein and in the Association By-Laws, each Owner in Good Standing shall be entitled to vote on all matters put to a vote of the Owners in person or by proxy.
+To exercise the vote that each owner is entitled to exercise in either Association, the Board of Trustees shall, as soon as is reasonably practicable and prior to the annual and any special meeting of either Association, obtain the agenda for such meeting and such other information as may be available on the matters to be voted upon at such meeting and shall disseminate such agenda and information by mail to each Owner together with a form of ballot and a proxy prepared by each Association for return by each Owner in Good Standing to the respective Association.

 10. MANAGING AGENT: